zytzagoo/autoptimize/readme.txt

 Autoptimize is not a simple "fix my Pagespeed-problems" plugin; it "only" aggregates & minifies (local) JS & CSS and allows for some nice extra's as removing Google Fonts and deferring the loading of the CSS.
 As such Autoptimize will allow you to improve your performance (load time measured in seconds) and will probably also help you tackle some specific Pagespeed warnings.
 If you want to improve further, you will probably also have to look into e.g. page caching, image optimization and your webserver configuration, which will improve real performance (again, load time as measured by e.g. https://webpagetest.org) and your "performance best practise" pagespeed ratings.

-= So should I aggregate inline CSS/ JS? =

-Before Autoptimize 2.0.0, inline code was always optimized with all CSS pushed in the head-section and all JS at the end with a defer-flag.
-This often caused 2 problems; the priority of inline CSS got lost and inline JS could contain page- or request-specific code which broke Autoptimize's caching mechanism leading to too many cached files and the minification running over and over.
-This is why as from AO 2.0 by default inline code is not optimized (except for those upgrading from previous versions).
-Additionally, to avoid inline JS breaking because jquery is not available, `js/jquery/jquery.js` is excluded by default.

 = What can I do with the API? =

 A whole lot; there are filters you can use to conditionally disable Autoptimize per request, to change the CSS- and JS-excludes, to change the limit for CSS background-images to be inlined in the CSS, to define what JS-files are moved behind the aggregated one, to change the defer-attribute on the aggregated JS script-tag, ...
 There are examples for some filters in autoptimize_helper.php_example and in this FAQ.

-= How can I use the code in autoptimize_helper.php_example? =

-Although you could add the code to your theme's functions.php, it would get overwritten with your next theme update.
-Therefor it is better to either create a helper plugin of your own or to simply use [the Code Snippets plugin](https://wordpress.org/plugins/code-snippets/) to manage any custom code.

 = How does CDN work? =